-Broadly speaking, we categorize our recommendations into these general categories of threats or goals that apply to most people.
+Broadly speaking, we categorize our recommendations into the threats or goals that apply to most people.
 You may be concerned with none, one, a few, or all of these possibilities, and the tools and services you use depend on what your goals are.
 You may have specific threats outside of these categories as well, which is perfectly fine!
-The important part is developing an understanding of the benefits and shortcomings of the tools you choose to use, because virtually none of them will protect you from every threat imaginable.
+The important part is developing an understanding of the benefits and shortcomings of the tools you choose to use, because virtually none of them will protect you from every threat.

-- Anonymity - Shielding your online activity from your real-life identity, protecting you from people who are trying to uncover your identity specifically
+- Anonymity - Shielding your online activity from your real identity, protecting you from people who are trying to uncover your identity specifically.

-- Targeted Attacks - Being protected from dedicated hackers or other malicious agents trying to gain access to your data or devices specifically
+- Targeted Attacks - Being protected from hackers or other malicious actors who are trying to gain access to your data or devices specifically.

-- Service Providers - Protecting your data from service providers, e.g. with end-to-end encryption rendering your data unreadable to the server
+- Service Providers - Protecting your data from service providers (e.g. with E2EE, which renders your data unreadable to the server).

-- Mass Surveillance - Protection from government agencies, organizations, websites, and services working together to track your activities
+- Mass Surveillance - Protection from government agencies, organizations, websites, and services which work together to track your activities.

-- Censorship - Avoiding censored access to information and being censored yourself when speaking online
+- Censorship - Avoiding censored access to information or being censored yourself when speaking online.

-Some of these threats may weigh more than others depending on your specific concerns.
-For example, a software developer with access to valuable or critical data may be primarily concerned with Targeted Attacks, but beyond that they probably still want to protect their personal data from being swept up in Mass Surveillance programs.
-Similarly, an "Average Joe" may be primarily concerned with Public Exposure of their personal data, but they should still be wary of security-focused issues such as Passive Attacks like malware affecting their devices.
+Some of these threats may be more important to you than others, depending on your specific concerns.
+For example, a software developer with access to valuable or critical data may be primarily concerned with Targeted Attacks, but they probably still want to protect their personal data from being swept up in Mass Surveillance programs.
+Similarly, many people may be primarily concerned with Public Exposure of their personal data, but they should still be wary of security-focused issues, such as Passive Attacks—like malware affecting their devices.

-Anonymity is often confused for privacy, but it's a distinct concept.
-While privacy is a set of choices you make about how your data is used and shared, anonymity is the complete disassociation of your online activities from your real-life identity.
+Anonymity is often confused with privacy, but they're distinct concepts.
+While privacy is a set of choices you make about how your data is used and shared, anonymity is the complete disassociation of your online activities from your real identity.

-Whistleblowers and journalists, for example, can have a much more extreme threat model requiring total anonymity.
-That's not only hiding what they do, what data they have, and not getting hacked by hackers or governments, but also hiding who they are entirely.
-They will sacrifice any kind of convenience if it means protecting their anonymity, privacy, or security, as their lives could depend on it.
-Most regular people do not need to go so far.
+Whistleblowers and journalists, for example, can have a much more extreme threat model which requires total anonymity.
+That's not only hiding what they do, what data they have, and not getting hacked by malicious actors or governments, but also hiding who they are entirely.
+They will often sacrifice any kind of convenience if it means protecting their anonymity, privacy, or security, because their lives could depend on it.
+Most people don't need to go so far.

 Security and Privacy¶

-Security and privacy are often conflated, because you need security to obtain any semblance of privacy: Using tools which appear private is futile if they could easily be exploited by attackers to release your data later.
-However, the inverse is not necessarily true; the most secure service in the world isn't necessarily private.
-The best example of this is trusting data to Google, who, given their scale, have had minimal security incidents by employing industry-leading security experts to secure their infrastructure.
-Even though Google provides a very secure service, very few would consider their data private in Google's free consumer products (Gmail, YouTube, etc).
+Security and privacy are also often confused, because you need security to obtain any semblance of privacy: Using tools—even if they're private by design—is futile if they could be easily exploited by attackers who later release your data.
+However, the inverse isn't necessarily true: The most secure service in the world isn't necessarily private.
+The best example of this is trusting data to Google who, given their scale, have had few security incidents by employing industry-leading security experts to secure their infrastructure.
+Even though Google provides very secure services, very few people would consider their data private in Google's free consumer products (Gmail, YouTube, etc.)

-When it comes to application security, we generally do not (and sometimes cannot) know if the software that we use is malicious, or might one day become malicious.
-Even with the most trustworthy developers, there is generally no guarantee that their software does not have a serious vulnerability that could later be exploited.
+When it comes to application security, we generally don't (and sometimes can't) know if the software we use is malicious, or might one day become malicious.
+Even with the most trustworthy developers, there's generally no guarantee that their software doesn't have a serious vulnerability that could later be exploited.

-To minimize the potential damage that a malicious piece of software can do, you should employ security by compartmentalization.
-This could come in the form of using different computers for different jobs, using virtual machines to separate different groups of related applications, or using a secure operating system with a strong focus on application sandboxing and mandatory access control.
+To minimize the damage that a malicious piece of software could do, you should employ security by compartmentalization.
+For example, this could come in the form of using different computers for different jobs, using virtual machines to separate different groups of related applications, or using a secure operating system with a strong focus on application sandboxing and mandatory access control.

 Desktop operating systems generally lag behind on proper sandboxing.
-ChromeOS has similar sandboxing properties to Android, and macOS has full system permission control and opt-in (for developers) sandboxing for applications, however these operating systems do transmit identifying information to their respective OEMs.
+ChromeOS has similar sandboxing capabilities to Android, and macOS has full system permission control (and developers can opt-in to sandboxing for applications).
+However, these operating systems do transmit identifying information to their respective OEMs.
 Linux tends to not submit information to system vendors, but it has poor protection against exploits and malicious apps.
-This can be mitigated somewhat with specialized distributions which make heavy use of virtual machines or containers, such as Qubes OS.
+This can be mitigated somewhat with specialized distributions which make significant use of virtual machines or containers, such as Qubes OS.

-Targeted attacks against a specific user are more problematic to deal with.
-Common avenues of attack include sending malicious documents via emails, exploiting vulnerabilities in the browser and operating systems, and physical attacks.
-If this is a concern for you, you may have to employ more advanced threat mitigation strategies.
+Targeted attacks against a specific person are more problematic to deal with.
+Common attacks include sending malicious documents via email, exploiting vulnerabilities (e.g. in browsers and operating systems), and physical attacks.
+If this is a concern for you, you should employ more advanced threat mitigation strategies.

-Web browsers, email clients, and office applications all typically run untrusted code sent to you from third-parties by design.
-Running multiple virtual machines to separate applications like these from your host system as well as each other is one technique you can use to avoid an exploit in these applications from compromising the rest of your system.
-Technologies like Qubes OS or Microsoft Defender Application Guard on Windows provide convenient methods to do this seamlessly, for example.
+By design, web browsers, email clients, and office applications typically run untrusted code, sent to you from third parties.
+Running multiple virtual machines—to separate applications like these from your host system, as well as each other—is one technique you can use to mitigate the chance of an exploit in these applications compromising the rest of your system.
+For example, technologies like Qubes OS or Microsoft Defender Application Guard on Windows provide convenient methods to do this.

-If you are concerned about physical attacks you should use an operating system with a secure verified boot implementation, such as Android, iOS, macOS, Windows (with TPM).
-You should also make sure that your drive is encrypted, and that the operating system uses a TPM or Secure Enclave or Element for rate limiting attempts to enter the encryption passphrase.
-You should avoid sharing your computer with people you don't trust, because most desktop operating systems do not encrypt data separately per-user.
+If you are concerned about physical attacks you should use an operating system with a secure verified boot implementation, such as Android, iOS, macOS, or Windows (with TPM).
+You should also make sure that your drive is encrypted, and that the operating system uses a TPM or Secure Enclave or Element to rate limit attempts to enter the encryption passphrase.
+You should avoid sharing your computer with people you don't trust, because most desktop operating systems don't encrypt data separately per-user.

 Privacy From Service Providers¶

 We live in a world where almost everything is connected to the internet.
-Our "private" messages, emails, social interactions are typically stored on a server somewhere.
-Generally, when you send someone a message, that message is then stored on a server, and when your friend wants to read the message, the server will show it to them.
+Our "private" messages, emails, and social interactions are typically stored on a server, somewhere.
+Generally, when you send someone a message it's stored on a server, and when your friend wants to read the message the server will show it to them.

-The obvious problem with this is that the service provider (or a hacker who has compromised the server) can look into your "private" conversations whenever and however they want, without you ever knowing.
-This applies to many common services like SMS messaging, Telegram, Discord, and so on.
+The obvious problem with this is that the service provider (or a hacker who has compromised the server) can access your conversations whenever and however they want, without you ever knowing.
+This applies to many common services, like SMS messaging, Telegram, and Discord.

-Thankfully, end-to-end encryption can alleviate this issue by encrypting communications between you and your desired recipients before they are even sent to the server.
-The confidentiality of your messages is guaranteed, so long as the service provider does not have access to the private keys of either party.
+Thankfully, E2EE can alleviate this issue by encrypting communications between you and your desired recipients before they are even sent to the server.
+The confidentiality of your messages is guaranteed, assuming the service provider doesn't have access to the private keys of either party.

-In practice, the effectiveness of different end-to-end encryption implementations varies.
-Applications such as Signal run natively on your device, and every copy of the application is the same across different installations.
-If the service provider were to backdoor their application in an attempt to steal your private keys, that could later be detected using reverse engineering.
+In practice, the effectiveness of different E2EE implementations varies.
+Applications, such as Signal, run natively on your device, and every copy of the application is the same across different installations.
+If the service provider were to introduce a backdoor in their application—in an attempt to steal your private keys—it could later be detected with reverse engineering.

-Therefore, when relying on end-to-end encryption, you should choose to use native applications over web clients whenever possible.
+Therefore, you should use native applications over web clients whenever possible.

-Even with end-to-end encryption, service providers can still profile you based on metadata, which is typically not protected.
-While the service provider could not read your messages to see what you're saying, they can still observe things like who you're talking to, how often you message them, and what times you're typically active.
-Protection of metadata is fairly uncommon, and you should pay close attention to the technical documentation of the software you are using to see if there is any metadata minimization or protection at all, if that is a concern for you.
+Even with E2EE, service providers can still profile you based on metadata, which typically isn't protected.
+While the service provider can't read your messages, they can still observe important things, such as who you're talking to, how often you message them, and when you're typically active.
+Protection of metadata is fairly uncommon, and—if it's within your threat model—you should pay close attention to the technical documentation of the software you're using to see if there's any metadata minimization or protection at all.

 Mass Surveillance Programs¶

-Mass surveillance is an effort to surveil many or all of a given population.
-It often refers to government programs such as the ones disclosed by Edward Snowden in 2013.
+Mass surveillance is the intricate effort to monitor the "behavior, many activities, or information" of an entire (or substantial fraction of a) population.1 It often refers to government programs, such as the ones disclosed by Edward Snowden in 2013.
 However, it can also be carried out by corporations, either on behalf of government agencies or by their own initiative.

-Online, you can be tracked via a wide variety of methods, including but not limited to:
+Online, you can be tracked via a variety of methods: